 Click to enlarge image

-To summarize, to get the best results out of your bridge probe, it’s therefore very important to understand that you must set it up in such a way as to get a coil impedance that is relatively close to the bridge’s resistance.
-Not to say that bridge probes don’t have advantages, however: they can detect defects in all orientations (multidirectional probe), while transmit-receive probes can only detect defects in one direction — axial or transverse — depending on their configuration (unidirectional probe).
+To get the best results out of your bridge probe, it’s very important to understand that you must set it up in such a way as to get a coil impedance that is relatively close to the bridge’s resistance.
+Not to say that bridge probes don’t have advantages.
+They can, however, detect defects in all orientations (multidirectional probe).
+Transmit-receive probes can only detect defects in one direction — axial or transverse — depending on their configuration (unidirectional probe).

 To further your reading, visit this page goo.gl/62AYnN, where we present the various advantages and detection/sizing capabilities of the technology, and more.
 You can also visit our lines of surface and tubing probes to find the one that suits your individual inspection need.